DeveloperAlan/PreludeOS/README.md

 # DeveloperAlan's PreludeOS
 The janky carputer operating system for the 1992 Honda Prelude

+## What
+A carputer running on a Raspberry Pi hooked up to the car.
+Runs basic software such as Google Maps and Spotify on the Raspbian OS with a custom Electron/Rust application

 ## Why
 The Honda Prelude is a funky looking car.
 I particularly love the dashboard of the 4th generation Honda Prelude